SuperHouse/PCBCONVEYOR/README.md

 INSTALLATION
 ------------
-The PCB design is saved as an EAGLE project.
-EAGLE PCB design software is available free for non-commercial use.
-To use this project download it and place the directory containing these files into the "eagle" directory on your computer.
-Then open EAGLE and navigate to the project.
+The "Hardware" directory contains the PCB design as an EAGLE project.
+This can be imported into KiCAD, or opened natively using Fusion360.

 CREDITS